 - 1. Park the machine on a level surface.
-Fully retract the arm cylinder and extend the bucket cylinder to position the bucket to the ground.
-Allow the engine to idle at low speed for 5 minutes.
+Wait for the engine to idle at low speed for 5 minutes.
 Turn off the engine and remove the ignition key. - 2.
 Locate the hydraulic oil cap.
 Clean the top of the hydraulic oil reservoir to prevent dirt from entering the system. - 3.
-Gradually open the hydraulic oil cap to release pressure.
-Loosen and remove the oil-pickup filter element cap.
+Carefully open the oil cap to release pressure.
+Loosen and remove the hydraulic oil-pickup filter element cap.
 Loosen and remove the drain plug at the bottom of the hydraulic oil tank to drain the oil.

 The hydraulic oil tank is pressurized.
-Before adding oil, carefully loosen the cap to release pressure slowly.
 Failure to do so may result in oil spraying out and causing potential hazards.
 Always exercise caution when working with pressurized systems.

-- 4. Extract the oil-pickup filter and the levers.
-Thoroughly clean the filter and the inside of the hydraulic tank. - 5.
-Utilize an oil-pickup pump to extract any remaining oil residue from the tank's bottom. - 6.
-Position the filter and levers to ensure the filter is securely attached to the outlet.
-Clean and reinstall the drain plug at the tank's bottom. - 7.
-Add oil until the level is between the markers on the oil meter.
+- 4. Remove the hydraulic oil-pickup filter and the levers. - 5.
+Thoroughly clean the filter and the inside of the hydraulic tank.
+Utilize an hydraulic oil-pickup pump to extract any remaining oil residue from the tank's bottom. - 6.
+Position the filter and levers back, and attach the hydraulic oil-pickup filter element cap, tightening the bolts to 49 N·m.